taprobane99/iMac5KLinux/README.md

 Then add this line below `<mode>...</mode>` in `monitors.xml` for the screen mode you are using `<colormode>sdr-native</colormode>`.
 Log out/in to see changes.

+# Font Rendering

+Ubuntu/Gnome still uses outline hinting for fonts on HiDPI displays.
+Some non-GTK apps still apply subpixel-antialiasing, and hinting to fonts on HiDPI displays.
+This script `iMac5K-FontRenderingFix.` fixes those problems.

 # Running .sh scripts

 Right-click>Properties>Executable as Program should be ticked, then